About Me

 My specialization in textile arts is needlework: embroidery, quilting, patchwork, appliqué, bead embroidery, and basic sewing.
 I marry these slow hand-craft techniques with the immediate and chance-based outcomes of digital manipulation methods using a photo scanner.

+I obtained my MFA from Concordia University in Montréal (2023) and a BFA from OCAD University in Toronto (2020), both focusing on textile practices.
+I am grateful to have received grants from the Ontario Arts Council and the Canada Council for the Arts to pursue my craft practice.
 My art has been exhibited in Canada, the USA, Australia, and Austria, and received recognition through awards from Craft Ontario (2019 and 2020) and the Surface Design Association (2020).
 My art has also been published in magazines, books, and conference papers in Canada (Canadian Craft Federation, 2020 and 2021; UPPERCASE Magazine, 2021; Mipsterz, 2022; OCAD University, 2022; more), the USA (the Surface Design Journal, 2020), and Prague (TEXTile Manifestos, 2022).

 E-mail: khadija@khadijaaziz.com View CV here.